jrabbit/pyborg-1up/pyborg/README.md

 `pip install pyborg`

-If you want the latest git via pip you'll need to install it via [poetry.](https://poetry.eustace.io/docs/)
+If you want the latest git via pip you'll need to install it via [poetry.](https://python-poetry.org/docs/)

-Testing releases can be found via:
+Early test/beta releases can be found via:

 `pip install --pre pyborg`